trainyard/pico-lambda/README.md

 - **Sized just right:** if you need a bit more checkout [pico-nano](https://github.com/trainyard/pico-nano)

-> Pico-lambda was made for any JavaScript runtime.
-It has no dependencies and supports IE9+.
+> Pico-lambda was made for the ES2015 Javascript Runtime, and has no dependencies.

 * * *

 ## Usage

-After installing via `npm install --save mitt`:
+After installing via `npm install`:

 ```js
 const {